Convenor name: Dr Mina Sol

 LO3 Engage confidently and closely with anthropological concepts, and able to apply them to their own social experience and situation.

-LO4 Strengthen their ability to read independently, creatively, and critically.
+LO4 Strengthen ability to read independently, creatively, and critically.

 LO5 Grasp the diversity and dynamism of anthropological theory and be able to articulate its relevance to the understanding of contemporary social life.